breduffy/monster-maps/README.md

 5. Dynamic drawing with svg

 ##USER STORIES
-1. A user should be able to search and filter through art in a particular city.
+1. A user should be able to create a new monster by stamping and drawing
   Priority: 1
   Difficulty: 5
   Iteration: 1

+2. A user should be able to describe the new monster
+  Priority: 2
+  Difficulty: 3
+  Iteration: 1

+3. A user should be able to enter a location in googlemaps
+  Priority: 2
+  Difficulty: 5
+  Iteration: 2

+4. A user should be able to view other monsters through googlemaps
+  Priority: 3
+  Difficulty: 5
+  Iteration: 3

 #ROUTES